borine/bluealsa-autoconfig/README.md

 [The bluez-alsa project](https://github.com/arkq/bluez-alsa) for more information on BlueALSA.

+> [!Important]
+> This version supports only BlueALSA 4.3.1 or earlier, it is not
+> compatible with the latest BlueALSA development sources.

 ## bluealsa-autoconfig

 `bluealsa-autoconfig` is a simple program to add and remove ALSA configuration